 The best dog food for older dogs

-As your dog ages, their metabolism will slow and the amount of daily activity will decrease.
-Naturally this combination can make them more susceptible to weight gain.
+As your dog ages, his metabolism will slow and the amount of daily activity decreases.
+Naturally this combination can make dogs more susceptible to weight gain.
 So, as their routine changes, so should their diet.

 - Purina Pro Plan Bright Mind: designed for dogs over 7 years and helps with awareness and memory